✔ No account fees or minimums ✔ Up to 4.20% APY

 Guide to Opening a Certificate of Deposit (CD) Account for Your Child

-By Caroline Banton · June 17, 2022 · 8 minute read
+By Caroline Banton.
+June 18, 2024 · 8 minute read

 Guide to Opening a Certificate of Deposit (CD) Account for Your Child

 CDs are relatively safe investments; they are federally insured for up to $250,000, and can offer minimal but steady growth for a period of years.
-They also offer parents the chance to explain the value of compound interest to their child.

 Understanding Certificate of Deposits

 If the account holder decides to withdraw the funds before the end of the term, they are typically charged an early withdrawal penalty, often forfeiting a portion of the interest.
-For example, if you deposit $1,000 in a 2-year CD, and you want to withdraw the funds after one year, you would only be entitled to the amount of interest earned up until that point, minus any fees or penalties.
+For example, if you deposit $1,000 in a two-year CD, and you want to withdraw the funds after one year, you would only be entitled to the amount of interest earned up until that point, minus any fees or penalties.

 Can a Child Have a Certificate of Deposit?